FortiNAC-F

 When applying CLI configurations via the device model, FortiNAC will need to bind the CLI configuration to the Device itself.

-It then applies and removes the CLI configuration based on the Control states explained in this article.
+It then applies and removes the CLI configuration based on the Control State: Technical Tip: 'State based Control' concept and VLAN changes.

-At least one Control/Isolation state should have the CLI configuration defined even if set to 'deny'.
-This way FortiNAC will associate the CLI configuration to the Device.
+At least one Control/Isolation state should have the CLI configuration defined, even if set to 'deny'.
+This way, FortiNAC will associate the CLI configuration with the Device.

 Example: